 rapidly became a string bass bore.
 I've read everything I could find for 40 years.
 Now folk treat me as if I really know something about it - still not

-so sure myself, but I have lectured and written on the subject.
+so sure myself, but I have lectured and written on

 The Music Department at Leeds found a bursary, intended to provide lessons for violinists from Pudsey but Professor Goehr decided a bass player from Baildon was close enough.
 For three years I traipsed over to Huddersfield and back for bass lessons with Peter Leah.
 He was a really